nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Co-Head Run Coach
     about: More info coming soon!
     image: /img/18274873_628254774044855_3046185853537668826_n.jpeg
-  - name: |-
-      Tim Newberg
-      Energy Lab Indoor Cycling Instructor
-      Track Head Coach
-      Run Assistant Coach
-    about: >-
-      Tim is a current member of Team USA for USAT Triathlon recently competing in 2016 ITU World Championships for both the Sprint and Olympic distance triathlons.
-He has raced across every triathlon distance from Sprint and Olympic to half-Ironman (2012 World Championship 70.3) and full Ironman, as well as participated as guide for a visually impaired paratriathlete, including at the 2015 ITU World Championship PT5 division.

-      Tim has been leading spin classes at Energy Lab since 2012 and savors the opportunity to get the most out of each workout.
-He also thoroughly enjoys coaching cross country and track-and-field at the Atlanta Girls’ School, helping each girl embrace the AGS motto of ‘be your best self’.
-    image: /img/1044731_559981280707745_482795150_n.jpeg
-  - about: >-
-      Stephanie Stonich has been an active member of ATC since 2013 and previously served as a long run coach for 2 years and most recently has shifted as an Assistant for the Thursday Night Bike Hill Repeats, which has been her favorite work out for the last few years.

-      Previous to joining ATC, Stephanie had run a few 13.1 and full marathons, however was new to the triathlon community.
-Since then she has completed multiple triathlons, including 3 Full Ironman and 4 Ironman 70.3 races.
-Her favorite race distance is the Full Ironman and always approaches each race with a fun attitude and a little bling on her race kit, truly taking in the whole experience.
-When she hears someone say “ I can’t do that!”, she says “Yes you can, it’s all about the 4 D’s…Desire, Determination, Dedication and Discipline”.

-       Outside of ATC, Stephanie is a big yogi and has practiced for many years, stating it’s “the best thing you can do for yourself”, often planning many of her vacations so she can practice yoga in different parts of the world.
-Professionally, she is the Program Manager for Capital One’s Career Development Center and loves the opportunity to work with associates all over the country.
-    name: |-
-      Steph Stonich
-      Assistant Run Coach
-    image: /img/14022191_10105881099990320_7499564261273503786_n.jpeg
   - about: Ilana is a Sports Certified Registered Dietitian, USA Triathlon Certified Level I triathlon Coach, and has accomplished multiple endurance events herself.
 Her portfolio enables her to understand the athletes she works